gatsbyjs/gatsby/docs/blog/2018-2-3-sites-with-headless-cms/index.md

 ## Conclusion

-I’d definitely choose a headless CMS over a traditional CMS if I had talented frontend developers, because they could choose their favorite framework for the presentation layer.
+I'd definitely choose a headless CMS over a traditional CMS if I had talented frontend developers, because they could choose their favorite framework for the presentation layer.
 That setup would give us the flexibility to switch delivery methods, presentation methods, and content management methods with agility.